derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/10/2025 16:19:06 : 3 Database Admins walked into a NoSQL bar.
+19/10/2025 16:19:13 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand hexadecimal and 15 others.
+Why do sin and tan work?
+Just cos.
 <!-- replace-with-joke ends -->